Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Jason Newton - Agrium, Inc.

 Hey.
 Good morning, Oliver.
 Yeah, we saw the Indian tender get cancelled yesterday, and that is really almost similar timing to what happened a year ago.
-But as far as market conditions are concerned, we see a little bit different (15:32) now versus what the case was a year ago.
+But as far as market conditions are concerned, we see it a bit different now versus what the case was a year ago.
 If you look at the supply/demand in India, overall production and imports so far this year are down about 2.2 million tonnes, while the domestic deliveries are only down about 0.3 million tonnes.
 So, year-over-year, there is close to 2 million tonnes difference in the supply/demand balance.
 A year ago, we were adding inventories in India.
 And this year, we've been tightening them in the range of about 1.5 million tonnes year-over-year.
 So, the Indian market's in a lot different situation and we think they will have to continue to tender between now and early next year to add new supply to avoid going into a deficit situation.

 The other thing to watch will be what happens in China.
 And at current prices, it looks like the Chinese production should be getting somewhat more profitable, but we haven't seen production rates go up and in fact they've been moving down over the last few weeks.
 And as we get into the first quarter of next year, it's the Chinese high demand period.
 And we know a year ago, they drew down inventories to meet domestic demand and those inventories aren't in place at this time.
 And so, the Chinese demand situation in the first part of next year will also be important to watch.